 DayZ

-is a multiplayer open-world survival FPS, originally set in the fictional post-Soviet Republic of Chernarus.
-Originally a mod made by Dean Hall in 2012 for the 2009 tactical shooter Arma II, Bohemia Interactive hired Dean and started development for the DayZ Standalone after initial major success of the mod.
-After 5 pretty unproductive years in early-access, DayZ released in 2018, while the original Arma II DayZ mod is still played on to this day.
-This is my all time favorite game, despite it being extremely broken and janky.
+is a multiplayer post-apocalyptic open-world survival game set in the fictional post-Soviet Republic of Chernarus.
+The only objective is to survive.
+DayZ was originally a mod made by Dean Hall in 2012 for the 2009 tactical shooter Arma 2.
+Arma's creators, Bohemia Interactive, hired Dean and started development for the DayZ Standalone shortly after major success of the mod.
+After 5 unproductive years in early-access, the DayZ Standalone released in 2018, while the original Arma II DayZ mod is still played on to this day.
+Despite the initial developmental period being over, it remains extremely broken and janky.

-DayZ has 3 official maps, 2 of which are originally Arma II maps that are based off of real-life regions in the Czech Republic: Chernarus (irl: Ústí nad Labem) and Livonia, (irl: Chřiby mountains) while Sakhal is modelled after the volcanic jungle map Tanoa from Arma III. (irl: Fiji) Though unlike Tanoa, Sakhal is set in the bitterly cold far East of Russia.
+DayZ has 2 official maps that come with the base game, which are originally Arma II maps that are based off of real-life regions in the Czech Republic: Chernarus (irl: Ústí nad Labem) and Livonia (irl: Chřiby mountains), while the third official map is the paid DLC Sakhal, which is modelled after the volcanic jungle map Tanoa from Arma III. (irl: Fiji) Though unlike Tanoa, Sakhal is set in the bitterly cold far east of Russia.

 Before You Play

 * Player Names, Choosing a Model - In the DayZ Launcher, select "Parameters" and then "Profile name" to change your ingame name.
 Other players won't be able to see it unless there's a party system mod, or you talk in the ingame textchat.
-Admins will be able to see your name always.
+Admins will be able to see your name always - "Survivor" is the default name for someone who hasn't changed their in game name.
 If you want to play as a specific character model, you can only change it by going into the game.
 Press the big red PLAY button in the bottom left to open the game without loading into a server.
 Find the "Customize Character" button on the lower right-hand HUD (you might have to use the arrow buttons to flip through until it's there) and then press Save once you're finished.
 Lots of people use the "Random" spawn button to load in as a different model each life.
 But you deserve that choice!
-Use the "Custom" spawn button to use your chosen model.
+Use the "Custom" spawn button when you load into your server to use your chosen model.

 * Choosing a Server - Now, in the Launcher, go to "Servers".
 Your two options are the Official tab and the Community tab.
 The official tab is official Bohemia servers for vanilla Cherno/Livonia/Sakhal.
 There is a problem with cheaters on Official servers, especially full servers.
 You can only unlock Steam achievements on the official servers, but besides this, there's not much of a point to choose them over community servers.
 Community servers are modded servers on any map of any kind, hosted and paid for by a community member.
 There's an infinite amount of mix and match with maps and mods on DayZ, so choosing a server for you can take a bit of looking.